alexanderkozlenko/cotopaxi/doc/topics/cli-pack.md

 <p />

-`cotopaxi pack` - Packs the documents into an Azure Cosmos DB package.
+`cotopaxi pack` - Packs the deployment entries into a database package.

 <p />